 Do I have to use peanut butter?

-After they’re done baking, store the cookies in an airtight container on the kitchen counter for up to 5 days or in the fridge for up to 2 weeks.
+Store the baked and cooled cookies in an airtight container on the kitchen counter for up to 5 days or in the fridge for up to 2 weeks.

-You can also freeze the baked cookies by storing them in a Ziploc bag or airtight container.
-They can be frozen for up to 2 months.
-Leave them to thaw in the fridge or at room temperature.
+You can also freeze the peanut butter cookies in a freezer-safe container or bag for up to 2 months.
+Let them thaw in the fridge or on the counter before serving.

 a cookie sheet with a lot of peanut butter cookies and red towel in background